guohanli/cv-project/README.md

 # CS272 Project AI Album Backend
 This repository holds the backend part of the AI album project.

+## ⚙️ Environment Configuration

+We are using the latest pytorch environment.
+You can find the download command on the [official website](https://pytorch.org/get-started/locally/).

+It is better to keep the environment consistent.
+My specific environment is as follows.
+Please install the corresponding version of the library for your platform.

+- python 3.9
+- pytorch 1.13.0
+- torchaudio 0.13.0
+- torchvision 0.14.0

 ## 🌲 Project Structure

 The project structure is as follows, and the content below is produced using `tree .` command.